-Bethany Lutheran College continues to actively add material such as photographs, scrapbooks, newspapers and more.
+BLC continues to actively add material such as photographs, scrapbooks, newspapers and more.

-We have worked with The College of St. Scholastica to build their repository, The Quarry, which includes a wide variety of material from all departments across campus.
+PALS has worked with The College of St. Scholastica to build their repository, The Quarry, which includes a wide variety of material from all departments across campus.

 Currently St. Scholastica has photographs, college governance documents, college life photographs, and publications from 1903 to the present.

 Luther College has worked with PALS to load several publications for their repository.
-These are the faculty journal Agora, the campus newspaper, College Chips; and yearbook, the Pioneer.
+These are the faculty journal Agora, the campus newspaper, College Chips and yearbook, The Pioneer.
 Additionally, Luther College is incorporating Islandora into their records management practices.
 For more information on the policies, see slides from a presentation by Hayley Jackson at the 2018 Islandora Workday held at Luther College.